Vein.fm

-Vein.fm (formerly known as Vein) is an American hardcore punk band from Boston that formed in 2013.
+Vein.fm (formerly known as Vein) is an American metalcore band from Boston that formed in 2013.
 They are known for their frequent tours and have performed shows with groups such as Code Orange and Twitching Tongues while in Europe.
 In 2017 the band was signed onto Closed Casket Activities, who would issue their first full-length work Errorzone to positive reception among critics, even appearing on Revolver's early "Best Albums of 2018" list.
 The album also managed to peak at number 21 on Billboard's Hard Rock album chart.
 In July 2020, after the release of their remix album, the band announced it changed its name to Vein.fm.

 History

 Formation and Demo/Terror's Realm (2013–2015)

 In 2010, vocalist/bassist Anthony Didio and drummer Matt Wood were introduced by their sisters at a show in Haverhill, Massachusetts.
 The band formed in 2013 in the Merrimack Valley region of Massachusetts by guitarist Josh Butts, guitarist Jeremy Martin, vocalist/bassist Anthony DiDio, and drummer Matt Wood.
 The band released a self-titled demo in 2013.

 The band played many local shows in the greater Boston area and started to gain traction.
 The band then self-released their debut EP Terrors Realm on June 4, 2015.